 - The XPort Comm Resets screen indicates the number of times the port has been reset since the last HC-CHP reset.
-If it exceeds three, you may have a network problem. - XPort<>PIC COMM: COMM RESETS:|

-• The Receive/Transmit screen monitors the current number of receive and transmit messages in the XPort queue, the peak number of messages in that queue, and the maximum acceptable number of messages in each queue.
+If it exceeds three, you may have a network problem. - The Receive/Transmit screen monitors the current number of receive and transmit messages in the XPort queue, the peak number of messages in that queue, and the maximum acceptable number of messages in each queue. - The error diagnostic displays those data points being checked for change.